TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 10/Mark 10.22.md

 ---

-But his countenance fell at the saying, and he went away sorrowful: for he was one that had great possessions.
+But his face fell at that saying, and he went away sorrowful, for he was one who had great possessions.